-Full aliasing occurs when the design does not include all of the combinations of factor levels.
+Aliasing occurs when the design does not include all of the combinations of factor levels.
+In the alias structure, fully-aliased terms have coefficients equal to 1.
 For example, if factor A is confounded with the 3-way interaction BCD, then the estimated effect for A is the sum of the effect of A and the effect of BCD.
 You cannot determine whether a significant effect is because of A, because of BCD, or because of a combination of both.
-If you try to include fully aliased terms in the same model, Minitab removes the fully aliased terms that are listed later in the terms list.
+If you try to include fully-aliased terms in the same model, Minitab removes the fully-aliased terms that are later in the terms list.

 Use the alias structure to examine the aliased terms.
 For example, a study to evaluate the power of an ultrasonic cleanser has 7 factors:

 - Train time (seconds): time duration for the amplitude modulation

 - Degas time (seconds): time off for bubble release between modulations

 - Burst time (milliseconds): time for high energy bubble bursts

 - Quiet time (milliseconds): off time for the cleanser

 - Center (kilohertz): center frequency away from 40 kilohertz